gramsimamsi/resume/README.md

 ![Resume Screenshot](/resume_preview.png)

 ### License
-Format is MIT but all the data is owned by Sourabh Bajaj.
+Format is MIT but all the data is owned by Lukas Grams.